parttimenerd/meta-agent/README.md

 Meta-Agent
 ==========

-Check how agent transformed bytecode per class.
+Who instruments the instrumenter?
+This project is a Java agent that instruments Java agents, or specifically, it instruments the ClassFileTransformers of other agents to observe how they transform the bytecode of classes.

+This is especially useful to check what libraries like [Mockito](https://site.mockito.org/) do to your classes at runtime.

-Just build the project with `mvn package -DskipTests` and run your Java program with the agent:
+To run it, build the project with `mvn package -DskipTests` and run your Java program with the agent:

 ```shell
 java -javaagent:target/meta.jar -jar your-program.jar